Explore library resources & services

 Rare literary works are held in the Hemingway Collection.
 It includes many rare and first editions of Ernest Hemingway's works, as well as those of F. Scott Fitzgerald, Gertrude Stein, John Dos Passos and others writers of the Lost Generation.
 In addition, there are rare book collections of the poets Eugene Field and Edgar Lee Masters, both of whom briefly attended Knox.
 Titles by Galesburg's native son, Carl Sandburg, are shelved in the Special Collections and Archives as well.
 Further, all of these collections are supported with manuscript holdings by the authors.

 Use the links in the menu on the left to find more specific descriptions of the collections.
-Many of the rare book collections can be accessed through Seymour Library's online catalog (use the "more limits" button and select a location limit for a specific collection).
+Titles in the rare book collections can be found in the Library's online catalog.
 Researchers are welcome.
 Please review our research policies.